CTEC3905/labs/markdown/06-lab.md

-# Step by step guide to shopping list example
+# Exercise 06-lab: step by step guide—a shopping list

 ## Build a list